dvgamerr-app/dvgamerr-app.github.io/docs/2011-work-freelance.md

-- Design software within the enterprise, organizations, schools and individuals.
+- Design software within the enterprise, schools and individuals with wordpress and php framework.
+- Advisor to complete the project and to complete the projects.
 - A general web site's web profile.
-- Advisor to complete the project and to complete the project.
-- Designs, logos, websites, pages.
+- Design a logo, websites, facebook pages.